CAA381/hands-on/exercises/B1/README.md

 ![](../../images/b/b1_29_select_app.png)
 4. Click the Stop button of your application
 ![](../../images/b/b1_30_stop_app.png)
-5. Open your (Slack channel)[https://caa381.slack.com].
+5. Open your (Shttps://caa381.slack.com)[Slack Channel].
 Authenticate with the provided email and password on the paper on your desk.
 ![](../../images/b/b1_31_open_slack.png)
 5. On the left-hand side you will see the Slack Channels.
 Click on # caa381-2019
 6. In a second you should see the alert